supnate/rekit/README.md

 [![Demo](https://img.shields.io/badge/demo-link-blue.svg)](https://supnate.github.io/rekit-example)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-A Rekit generated application is to be scalable, testable and maintainable by using feature-oriented folder structure, one action per file pattern.
+A Rekit generated application is designed to be scalable, testable and maintainable by using feature-oriented folder structure, one action per file pattern.
 This ensures application logics are well decoupled.

-With Rekit sublime text plugin, it's super easy to create features, components, actions, tests, etc by side bar menus.
+With Rekit [Sublime text plugin](https://github.com/supnate/rekit-sublime), it's super easy to create features, components, actions, tests, etc by side bar menus.
 And you can test or build your applications without leaving the editor.
 Besides the plugin, all the features are also available as npm scripts, they could be used within a terminal.

 Here is a tutorial about how to use Rekit on Medium:
 [Using Rekit to quickly create a React app](https://medium.com/@nate_wang/using-rekit-to-quickly-create-a-react-app-108bcc07e7f)